Three Places in Landscapes That Are Ideal for Waterwise Plants

 Does your HOA have medians covered in lawn grass?
 They may be in roads or community parking lots.

 Lawn medians can be difficult to water efficiently with pop-up sprayers.
-Plus, they tend to be natural heat islands, so they’re a great area to convert into waterwise plants (such as low water, heat tolerant shrubs or perennials).
+Plus, they tend to be natural heat islands, so they’re a great area to convert into water-wise plants (such as low water, heat tolerant shrubs, perennials or ornamental grasses).

 2) Weird, awkward lawn areas